Welcome to lesson 5

 - Negative attitudes associated with Cups are lust, jealousy, hate and sadness.

-For all of the Minor Arcana suits I will simply be focusing on the key words and values associated with each of the numbered cards.
+For all of the Minor Arcana suits I will simply be focusing on the key words and values associated with each card.

-Take out from your deck the numbered cards 1-10 of Cups and keep the remaining cards wrapped in your cloth.
+Take out from your deck the Cups and keep the remaining cards wrapped in your cloth.

 Ace of Cups